oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ![Confirm the row search behavior](images/confirm-row-search-behavior.png)

-3. Enter another AI-style prompt such as *Show open alerts for warehouse NL2IRWH036* and submit it.
+3. Now, remove the chip and enter another AI-style prompt such as *Show open alerts for warehouse NL2IRWH036* and submit it.

     ![Enter the warehouse AI prompt](images/enter-warehouse-ai-prompt.png)